-Two primary trails comprise the
+Two primary trails comprise the trail system

 within the Greenville Cypress Preserve.
 The

 be seen upon arrival at the pavilion.
 This

 quarter mile trail around the meadow was

 constructed of crushed limestone by Larry

 Goss of Greenville Lawns in December of

+2005.
 Grants from Kings Daughters and

 Sons Circle #Two funded this project for

-total of $16,564.71.
+a total of $16,564.71.
 Enhancements along

 this trail include interpretive signs, natural

 cypress benches, wood duck nesting boxes,

 wildflowers, and a flood pole indicating the

 crests of major historical floods.
 An outdoor

 amphitheater-type classroom can be found at

 A second trail project, funded by grants from Monsanto and Urban Forests for a total of

 $48,431.00, was completed in 2007.
 This project involved the construction of two wood plank bridges crossing both the north and the south ends of one of the preserve's cypress brakes, as well as a one-third mile, crushed-limestone trail system which snakes through the forested ridge lying between two brakes.
 This trail system connects with the Meadow Trail and is similarly enhanced by wildflowers, natural cypress benches, interpretive signs, and wood duck nesting boxes.